kwv/yalexs2mqtt/README.md

 ## Getting Started
 1. Prepare a `config.json`.
 An example [config.example.json](./config/config.example.json) is in this repository.
-Follow the instructions [here](https://github.com/Friendly0Fire/augustpy#putting-it-all-together) to find the `handshakeKey` and `handshakeKeyIndex`.
+Follow the instructions [here](https://github.com/Friendly0Fire/augustpy#putting-it-all-together) or [here](https://github.com/JamesSmartCell/AugustLockCredentials) to find the `handshakeKey` and `handshakeKeyIndex`.

 ```
 	"lock": [